13th Marine Expeditionary Unit conducts HA/DR exercise as part of CARAT/MAREX 2023

 |0

-This work, 13th Marine Expeditionary Unit conducts HA/DR exercise as part of CARAT/MAREX 2023, by 1LT Manuel Mata Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 13th Marine Expeditionary Unit conducts HA/DR exercise as part of CARAT/MAREX 2023, by CPT Kevin Buss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT